Ukraine warns on ceasefire as rebels agree to fresh peace talks

 "It is clear that this peace plan can work only with the support of Russia.
 Unfortunately, the support of the Russian Federation is completely inadequate.
 Instead of them calling back their mercenaries, even more new, well-equipped and motivated fighters are arriving from the Russian Federation," Poroshenko told the Council of Europe session.

-He said a normalization of relations with Russia was impossible without Moscow returning the Crimean peninsula which it annexed in March.
+He said a normalisation of relations with Russia was impossible without Moscow returning the Crimean peninsula which it annexed in March.

 Western powers have been pressing Putin to rein in the well-equipped but often disunited pro-Russian militia who have taken up arms against the Kiev government, and have threatened to impose more sanctions if he fails to do so.